MuTecEn/Multimodal-Greek-Folk-Music-Dataset/README.md

 ## For the Feature Analysis:

-Run: miditoolbox
+Run: MIDIfeatures.m

 ## For the Pattern Discovery Algorithm:

-analyzeMIDI('Syrtos-Ikaria.mid',[0,NaN,NaN,NaN,6],4) --- update with your file
+in MATLAB:

+Run analyzeMIDI('Syrtos-Ikaria.mid',[0,NaN,NaN,NaN,6],4) --- for patterns across one tune

-batchanalysis ---- for patterns across the corpus
+Run batchanalysis --- for patterns across the corpus

-You need to use the keysignature.csv
+You need to use the keysignature.csv!

 ## For the T-SNE related to the pattern analysis:
-Run: patternembedding
+Run: patternembedding.m